thcorre/phnog2025-workshop/docs/dc-lab/README.md

 ## Running traffic

-To run traffic between the nodes, leverage `traffic.sh` control script.
+To run test traffic through the fabric, we can leverage `traffic.sh` control script.

 To start the traffic: